bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 ## ARG instruction
 The `ARG` instruction is used to define variables that are only available during the image build process.
 The instruction follows the syntax `ARG <name> [=<default value>]`.

-In our case, `ARG PORT 8000` is defining an argument called `PORT` with a default value of `8000`.
+In our case, `ARG PORT=8000` is defining an argument called `PORT` with a default value of `8000`.
 It can be accessed in later instructions in the `Dockerfile` like a standard environment variable (`$PORT`) and overwriten during the build process with the `--build-arg` cli argument ([Docs](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg)).

 [Official Docs](https://docs.docker.com/engine/reference/builder/#arg)